List of national drinks: Europe

 Red wine is popular in many European countries, notably France and Italy.

 Coffee accessories in small shops in Baščaršija, Bosnia and Herzegovina.

-The "beer belt" in Europe includes Belgium, Germany, the UK, and Ireland, whereas the "wine belt" includes the Mediterranean countries like Spain, Italy, and Greece.
+The "beer belt" in Europe includes Belgium, Germany, the UK, and Ireland, whereas the "wine belt" includes France and the Mediterranean countries like Spain, Italy, and Greece.
 Several drinks are common and particular to Slavic countries.
 Vodka is a clear alcoholic beverage made most often by distilling the liquid from fermented cereal grains and potatoes.
 Countries where vodka is identified as a national beverage have been referred to as the "vodka belt".
 Kvass is a traditional fermented non-alcoholic beverage commonly made from rye bread and is drunk in many Slavic countries, as well as Latvia and Lithuania.
 Kompot is another drink that is traditionally popular throughout this region and made by boiling together different fruit including strawberries, apricots, peaches, apples, and raisins in large volume of water and served hot or cold, depending on tradition and season.
 Fruit brandies are popular in the Balkans, while Brännvin and Akvavit are popular in Scandinavia.

 Clear vodka served with pickled cucumber – the usual way of consuming vodka in Slavic countries of the so-called "vodka belt".

 A kvass street vendor in Belgorod, Russia, 2013.

 The espresso comes from the Italian esprimere, which means "to express," and refers to the process by which hot water is forced under pressure through ground coffee.